Meet Christian Velasquez

 Guided by Faith.
 Grounded in Community.
 Focused on Results.

-After Dow, Chris built two small businesses into firms of roughly 100 employees each, later selling them to American companies that continue to thrive.
+After Dow, Chris built two small businesses into firms of around 100 employees each, later selling them to American companies that continue to thrive.
 Chris knows what it takes to meet a payroll and fight through Lansing’s red tape.

 In his current firm, PointsNorth Consulting, Chris works with Michigan employers to help them grow, adapt, and stay competitive in a changing economy.